omniinstrument/CV_project/README.md

 # Computer Vision Project

 <div align="justify">
 This project provides a minimal ROS 2 pipeline for generating a 3D reconstruction from a prerecorded dataset.
-All components of the reconstruction stack, point cloud generation, odometry, and TSDF fusion—are already implemented.
+All components of the reconstruction stack, point cloud generation, odometry, and TSDF fusion are already implemented.

 Your task is only to produce a metric depth map for each frame.